labermt/CST136SRS02/README.md

 Project: Waka

 Notes: monohull can handle 5 foot waves, multihull can handle 10 foot waves.
-Waves can get as high as 12 feet!
+Waves can get as high as 11 feet!

+Problems: Still not sure on how to create my own throws w/try+catch.
+Exception will be thrown if sail gets boat capsized by wind, but not really being handled

 ---